noobscript69/GeomScale_Tests/README.md

 # Monte Carlo Integration
 # *Easy*
 ---
-Task: Easy: compile and run volesti.
+Test: Easy: compile and run volesti.
 Read the CRAN package [documentation](https://cran.rstudio.com/web/packages/volesti/volesti.pdf), generate a random H-polytope and compute its volume.

 - Compiled and ran volesti tests in C++ interface using cmake, make and ctest.
 Also installed all package dependencies like Rcpp, RcppEigen, BH etc and used devtools to install volesti Rcpp Package
 - Generated a random H-polytope and computed its volume